Our programs will help you succeed in expanding fields.

 This major sets students on one of two specialization tracks - kinesiology or sport management.

-Students can choose from two specializations - Exercise Science and Sport Management.
-Exercise Science prepares students to be involved with improving the health and overall well-being of people.
-Classes help develop skills in exercise assessment, prescription and programming for athletic, healthy and special populations.
+Kinesiology: Our program prepares students to be involved with improving the health and overall well-being of people.
+Students learn skills in exercise assessment, prescription and programming for athletic, healthy and special populations.
 Our students also have the opportunity to become certified strength and conditioning specialists.
-The sport anagement specialization focuses on the business of athletics.
-The curriculum prepares students for careers in sport event management, intercollegiate athletic departments, minor league sport, sport facility management, sport marketing, sport promotions and other areas of the expanding sport/business and sport/entertainment industries.

 Our students not only get hands-on experience through internships, they also are very active in departmental research using a wide range of equipment.

 An internship is a component of all our academic programs giving students the opportunity to get field experience to supplement their time in the classroom.

 The division offers two organizations for students to get involved - the Sport Management Alliance and Exercise Science Club.